-It is anticipated that as the issues and problems associated with the US's surveillance programs evolve, the nature of contemporary arguments and speeches will also change.
-Therefore, teachers and students are encouraged to look beyond the listed examples and search for more current texts that reflect what pundits, columnists, commentators, politicians, and the public are saying about the issue.
+It is anticipated that as the issues and problems associated with Social Responsibility, evolve, the nature of contemporary arguments and speeches will also change.
+Therefore, teachers and students are encouraged to look beyond the listed examples and search for more current texts that reflect what pundits, columnists, commentators, and the public are saying about Social Responsibility in the US at any given moment in current history .